QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-1.md

 ## Windows update

 Depending on how old your installation media is, fully updating your Windows VM may take *hours* (this isn't specific to Xen/Qubes) so make sure you clone your VM between the mandatory reboots in case something goes wrong.
 For Windows 7, you may find the necessary updates bundled at [WinFuture Windows 7 SP1 Update Pack 2.107 (Vollversion)](https://10gbit.winfuture.de/9Y6Lemoxl-I1_901xOu6Hg/1648348889/2671/Update%20Packs/2020_01/WinFuture_7SP1_x64_UpdatePack_2.107_Januar_2020-Vollversion.exe).
+At your own risk you may use such an installation image with bundled updates, but generally we do not recommend this way for security reasons - so, if you do it anyhow, check that you get this image from a source that you trust, which may be quite different from that one named here!

 Note: if you already have Qubes Windows Tools installed the video adapter in Windows will be "Qubes video driver" and you won't be able to see the Windows Update process when the VM is being powered off because Qubes services would have been stopped by then.
-Depending on the size of the Windows update packs it may take a bit of time until the VM shutdowns by itself, leaving one wondering if the VM has crashed or still finalizing the updates (in dom0 a changing CPU usage - eg. shown with `xentop` - usually indicates that the VM hasn't crashed).
+Depending on the size of the Windows update packs it may take a bit of time until the VM shutdowns by itself, leaving one wondering if the VM has crashed or still finalizing the updates (in dom0 a changing CPU usage - eg. shown with the domains widget in the task bar, or with `xentop` - usually indicates that the VM hasn't crashed).

 To avoid guessing the VM's state enable debugging (`qvm-prefs -s WindowsNew debug true`) and in Windows' device manager (My computer -> Manage / Device manager / Display adapters) temporarily re-enable the standard VGA adapter and disable "Qubes video driver".
 You can disable debugging and revert to Qubes' display once the VM is updated.